Rwanda’s Impact: Shaping Modern Genocide Law

 - Discuss the application of digital technology in documenting and preventing atrocity crimes.

-• 10:40 | Courts of Justice: Prosecuting Genocide Perpetrators - Zachary D. Kaufman, J.D., Ph.D.
+10:40 | Courts of Justice: Prosecuting Genocide Perpetrators - Zachary D. Kaufman J.D., Ph.D.

-Examine the four main legal methods that have responded to the 1994 genocide against the Tutsi in Rwanda: Rwanda’s ordinary courts, Rwanda’s innovative Gacaca courts, foreign courts and the U.N.
-International Criminal Tribunal for Rwanda (ICTR).
-You will gain insights into the international, foreign and domestic legal mechanisms employed post-genocide and:
+Examine the four main legal methods that have responded to the 1994 Genocide Against the Tutsi in Rwanda: Rwanda’s ordinary courts, Rwanda’s innovative Gacaca courts, foreign courts, and the UN International Criminal Tribunal for Rwanda (ICTR).
+You will gain insights into the international, foreign, and domestic legal mechanisms employed post-genocide and:

 - Detail the creation, function, and achievements of the ICTR.